kkga/kkga/notes/void-linux.md

   - void
 ---

 After going through a variety of Linux distributions (from PopOS/Fedora to Arch and NixOS), I’ve settled on [Void Linux][void].
 It’s a great blend of stability and simplicity with rolling-release model.

 [void]: https://voidlinux.org/

 ## Installation

 Void install process is straightforward: follow the steps in the TUI installer.
 I’ve used the base minimal ISO without any desktop environments.

 ## Initial setup

 Void has an excellent [handbook][void-handbook] that covers everything you need to know in order to setup a working system.

 ## Package management

 The package manager in Void is [xbps](/notes/xbps).
 It’s a collection of several programs for performing various tasks.
-It’s very fast and reliable: I’ve never had any problems during upgrades.
+It’s fast and reliable: I’ve never had any problems during upgrades.

 While it’s useful to get comfortable interacting with the package manager directly, Void also provides a collection of handy helper scripts under the `xtools` package:

 | Command                 | Description                                                |
 | ----------------------- | ---------------------------------------------------------- |